Crimes against humanity: 21st century

 In April 2024, the United Nations Human Rights Council (UNHRC) adopted a resolution calling for Israel to be held accountable for possible war crimes and crimes against humanity in the Gaza Strip, and demanding a halt to all arms sales to the country.
 28 countries voted in favor, 13 abstained, and six voted against.
 Israel's ambassador accused the UN of anti-Israeli bias.

 The United Arab Emirates (UAE) has faced significant international scrutiny for its crimes against humanity in the ongoing Sudanese conflict, particularly concerning support for the Rapid Support Forces (RSF).
 Reports indicate that the UAE has been a key supplier of military equipment to the RSF, including weapons and drones, which have been used in operations leading to widespread atrocities in regions like Darfur.
 Investigations have uncovered evidence suggesting that the UAE violated the United Nations arms embargo on Darfur by providing arms and ammunition to the RSF.
 This support has allegedly fueled the RSF's campaign of violence, contributing to the ongoing humanitarian crisis in Sudan.

+Within the Sudanese conflict, the Sudanese Armed Forces have also perpetrated numerous crimes against humanity, according to NGOs.
+Human Rights Watch reported that SAF airstrikes targeted mosques, markets, and residential areas.
+CNN found that the Sudanese Armed Forces engaged in ethnic violence and mass killings, particularly in Sudan's Jazira state.

 In early 2025, former Philippine president Rodrigo Duterte was arrested after an ICC warrant due to extrajudicial killings done during his war on drugs, which are alleged to be crimes against humanity.
 The killings during his presidency were allegedly done or aided by Philippine National Police generals, particularly former PNP chief now Senator Ronald "Bato" dela Rosa.

+In January 2026, Mai Sato (Special Rapporteur on human rights in Iran) called for an independent investigation to determine whether the Iranian government's suppression of nationwide protests constitutes crimes against humanity.

+In the Russo-Ukrainian war (2022–present), the Independent International Commission of Inquiry on Ukraine reported that Russia targets civilians in the Kherson area and has abducted children from Ukraine to Russia, both of which were considered crimes against humanity.